 Fact: Some Fiddler species have modified mouthparts that allow them to feed on the sand.
 They possess specialized setae that scrape off the organic material so that the sand particles are discarded before the organic material is passed to the buccal cavity.
 Therefore, crabs that feed on sand consume fewer indigestible particles than crabs that feed on mud.

-Keeping Fiddler Crabs
+Keeping and Caring for Fiddler Crabs

 Fiddler crabs are not fully aquatic, they require an enclosure that offers both water and dry land.
 The best setup for their needs is a paludarium tank.
 A paludarium is an aquarium that has one half designated to dry land, which slopes gradually into a water-filled area and resembles a shoreline in appearance.

-When done properly a Fiddler crab may also be housed in a fully aquatic tank that has a floating land area, with dry substrate where the crab can exit the water.
+When done properly a Fiddler crab may also be housed in a fully aquatic tank that has a floating land area, with a dry substrate where the crab can exit the water.
 A partially filled aquarium with large rocks above the water level can also be used.
 These kinds of setups need to be done carefully to ensure the crab has easy access to the dock, but can not escape the enclosure.
 Because of this, a paludarium is the best choice.

 Substrate for Fiddler Crabs